Square Dance Caller

 Late 1984, I moved to the Washington DC area and decided to give up square dancing.
 Before quitting, I went to one more dance.
 There, I met a group of singles my age.
 Instead of quitting, I was drawn deeper and deeper into the cult.
 Within a year I was the club caller for 2 clubs.
 I worked my way up to calling Challenge by 1986 (did I mention impatience?)
 Soon after, a DC Lambda Squares member heard me call, and asked if I'd like to audition to be the DCLS club caller.
 I'm proud to still be with DCLS, more than 34 years later.

 I called my first fly-in for Baltimore’s Chesapeake squares.
 This included an hour of die-hard hot hash lying on my back with my eyes closed (we were all young and stupid).
 My first IAGSDC convention was in NYC in 1989.
 1990 brought “married with children.”
 I continued to call, but my focus was more at home.
-A blur of coaching soccer games, piloting airplanes and calling dances and fly-ins.
+A blur of coaching soccer games, theater plays, concerts and calling dances and fly-ins.

-On the homefront, I'm very proud of my 2 beautiful daughters, Erin and Callie and our bonus daughter, Leah.
+By day, I am a mild-mannered project manager for a tech firm in Baltimore.
+On the homefront, I'm very proud of my 2 beautiful daughters, Erin and Callie.
 When I'm not calling, you can find me dancing or hanging out with the lovely Kathy Zottmann and our dog Rosie.
-I also spend 1-2 nights/week playing board games and hanging out with friends.
+I also spend 1-2 nights/week playing board games (TM, R4tG, Azul, Copenhagen, 6 Nimmt, Lanterns, Puerto Rico, WingSpan, etc) and hanging out with friends.

-During Covid, I've been looking for a job, calling virtual dances and playing board games online with friends.
+I spent most of the time during Covid, calling virtual dances and playing board games online with friends.

 I hope to see you on the dance floor sometime soon.